My Website is Down! Ten Steps to Take During a Downtime Event

 Review Your Logs

-Disk space and bandwidth are common reasons for site outages.
+Disk space and bandwidth are common reasons for website downtime.
 Spikes in traffic and new deployments should be closely monitored so they don’t break your system.

 Systems with high observability tend to be easier to repair, as you can correlate one outage on the frontend to something breaking on the backend.
 You should log what you’ve already done at this point so you know what hasn’t worked.